Principles of Tourism

 In a nutshell

-BSc Tourism Management blends classroom activities with exciting field trips and excursions that demonstrate how the theories you learn are applied by tourism professionals.
+The BSc Tourism Management course blends classroom activities with exciting field trips and excursions that demonstrate how the theories you learn as you study are applied by tourism professionals.
 You will explore how tourism attractions are set up and managed, and see this in action in visits to a number of different attractions.
-As part of this course you will also take part in an international field trip funded by Salford Business School to see how Destination Management Organisations develop and maintain successful tourism destinations.
+You will study at our Salford campus close to Manchester city centre but as part of your degree you will also take part in an international field trip funded by Salford Business School to see how Destination Management Organisations develop and maintain successful tourism destinations.

 - Learn the key principles of business management

 - Understand how to analyse, develop and manage a tourist destination

 - Learn the issues, concepts and strategies that shape sustainable tourism management practices